dabeaz/sly/README.rst

 Important Notice : October 11, 2022
 -----------------------------------
+The SLY project is no longer making package-installable releases.
+It's fully functional, but if choose to use it, you should vendor the code into your application.
+SLY has zero-dependencies.
-I'm officially retiring the SLY project.
-There will be no further releases.
-Should you choose to still use it, the GitHub repo will remain alive--feel free to vendor the code and report bugs as you see fit.
-I'd like to thank everyone who contributed to the project. -- Dave
+Although I am semi-retiring the project, I will respond to bug reports and still may decide to make future changes to it depending on my mood.
+I'd like to thank everyone who has contributed to it over the years. --Dave

 Requirements
 ------------